 Don’t fret though, it’s all part of the learning process.
 Many of us learn by trial and error but for most bloggers, this can cost time and opportunities.
 Thankfully, you can fine-tune your affiliate product selection to maximize your returns for your affiliate program.
 You can do this by following years of accumulated experience from affiliate marketers and a bit of economics know-how.

-We’ve also prepared this list so you to guide you on affiliate product selection; this way, you can minimize resource wastage while maximizing your gains from your affiliate program.
+We’ve also prepared this list to guide you on affiliate product selection; this way, you can minimize resource wastage while maximizing your gains from your affiliate program.
 Everybody wins here, let’s get started.

 Pick a product you know